savonet/book/introduction.md

 hack for adding user requests to the original system.
 It probably kind of worked for a while.
 Then they wanted something more, and realized it was all too ugly.

-So, they started to built the first audio streamer in pure OCaml, using libshout.
+So, they started to build the first audio streamer in pure OCaml, using libshout.
 It had a simple telnet interface, so that a bot on IRC (this was the chat at that time) could send user requests easily to it, as well as from the website.
 There were two request queues, one for users, one for admins.
 But it